lio94/basler_camera_hardware-trigger/README.md

 ### Run

 Provides configuration files for launching a pair of cameras in hardware trigger mode.
-Has been tested with two Basler acA1920-50gc GigE cameras and Pylon 7.2.1 on Ubuntu 18.04 / ROS Melodic.

    ```bash
    roslaunch basler_camera stereo.launch